Galois cohomology of reductive groups over global fields: The stable module category

 Let $\tx{Mod}(\G)$ denote the category of $\Z[\G]$-modules, and $\tx{mod}(\G)$ the subcategory of finitely generated (equivalently, finitely presented, since $\Z[\G]$ is Noetherian) modules.
 We write $\tx{Mod}_\tx{tf}(\G)$ for the subcategory of torsion-free modules, and $\tx{mod}_\tx{tf}(\G)=\tx{Mod}_\tx{tf}(\G) \cap \tx{mod}(\G)$.

 Let $\ul{\mc{D}}^b_1(\G)$ denote the category whose objects are the torsion-free $\Z[\G]$-modules, and given two such $M,N$, the set of morphisms is the abelian group quotient of the abelian group $\tx{Hom}_{\Z[\G]}(M,N)$ by the subgroup consisting of those morphisms that factor through a projective $\Z[\G]$-module, that is, homomorphisms of the form $M \to P \to N$ with $P$ projective.
 We could equivalently replace $P$ by a free $\Z[\G]$-module $F$.
+This has the effect of quotienting out the projective modules and leads to the ``stable module category'' of $\Z[\Gamma]$-modules.

 Let $\ul{\mc{D}}^b_2(\G)$ denote the Verdier quotient (cf. \cite[13.6]{stacks-project}) of the bounded derived category $\mc{D}^b(\G)$ of $\Z[\G]$-modules by the full triangulated subcategory consisting of perfect complexes (bounded complexes of projective $\Z[\G]$-modules).
+This is the ``stable derived category'' of $\Z[\Gamma]$-modules.

 Let $\ul{\mc{D}}^b_3(\G)$ denote the homotopy category of exact complexes of projective $\Z[\G]$-modules.

 We now describe three functors

 The functor $\ul{\mc{D}}^b_1(\G) \to \ul{\mc{D}}^b_2(\G)$ is induced by the usual fully faithful embedding of an abelian category in its derived category.
 In other words, a torsion-free $\Z[\G]$-module $M$ is sent to the object in the derived category that is represented by $M$ considered as a complex concentrated in degree $0$.